Skip to Content

 tree-specific watering needs

-Citrus watering requires consistent moisture but well-draining soil to prevent root rot.
+Citrus watering demands consistent moisture with excellent drainage to prevent root rot.

 Factors Affecting Water Requirements